Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 As for keeping your real IP address hidden, the app offers two types of kill switches: a standard one that blocks your internet if the VPN connection drops, and a more advanced one that blocks all network traffic for even greater protection.

-Great iOS Integrations & Compatibility with All Apple Devices
+Great iOS Integrations & Apple Compatibility

 A large connection button in the center of the screen makes the app very easy to use, even on smaller iPhone screens.